State Record Book Competition

 - State 4-H Cover Page - The State 4-H Judging Cover Page must be included with 4-H Record Books entered for State Evaluation.
 The Cover Page may not be altered.

 - County Check Sheet - A county check sheet must be included with 4-H Record Books entered for State Evaluation.
 4-H Staff from the County 4-H Cooperative Extension Office, must complete the checklist and ensure the completeness of the 4-H Record Book.
-4-H Record Books missing the Check Sheet is reason for disqualification.

 - Previous Years Materials - Materials from all previous years in 4-H must be removed and replaced with a 4-H Resume.
 More information is available in the 2015-2016 4-H Record Book Manual and on the 4-H Resume web page.